HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 * Step 5: The Data Source notifies the eCR Now FHIR App* based on subscriptions that have been created in Step 3.
 * Step 6: The eCR Now FHIR App* queries the Data Source for patient’s data.
      * Step 6a: eCR Now FHIR App* receives the response from the Data Source with the patient’s data.
-* Step 7: After the creation of the report with identifiable data that needs to be submitted, the eCR Now FHIR App* invokes the Trust Service Provider to de-identify, anonymize, pseudonymize the report as needed.
-     * Step 7a: The eCR Now FHIR App* receives the de-identified, anonymized or pseudonymized report.
-* Step 8: The eCR Now FHIR App* submits the created report to the NCHS Data Store.
+* Step 7: The eCR Now FHIR App* submits the created report to the NCHS Data Store.
-* Step 9: The NCHS Data Store submits a response back to the eCR Now FHIR App* based on the submitted report.
+* Step 8: The NCHS Data Store submits a response back to the eCR Now FHIR App* based on the submitted report.
 The Response transaction can be synchronous or asynchronous (after a period of time).
-* Step 10: The eCR Now FHIR App* writes back the response from the NCHS Data Store to the Data Source as appropriate.
-Note: The Response may have to be re-identified in some scenarios using Trust Services before it is written back to the EHR.
+* Step 9: The eCR Now FHIR App* writes back the response from the NCHS Data Store to the Data Source as appropriate.

 * *or vendor developed solution